L&I Benefits

 What Is Wrongful Death?

 According to the Washington state Legislature RCW 4.20.010wrongful death happens when the death of a person is caused by the wrongful act, neglect, or fault of another person.
 Wrongful death is different than an L&I death benefit.
-A claim for L&I death benefits requires that the death happened in the workplace, whereas wrongful death requires proof of fault that the death was caused by another person who is not the employer or a coworker of the decedent.
+A Washington state claim for L&I death benefits requires worker’s injury or illness results in their death, whereas wrongful death requires proof of fault that the death was caused by another person who is not the employer or a coworker of the decedent.

 Wrongful death can result from a number of circumstances:

-Can I Have Both an L&I Workers’ Comp Death Benefit Claim and a Wrongful Death Claim?
+Can I Have Both an L&I Workers’ Compensation Death Benefit Claim and a Wrongful Death Claim?

 When Will My L&I Survivor Pension End?